Esmail-sarhadi/Send-Command-Lora-Esp32/README.md

-# LoRa Communication System
+# 🌐 LoRa Communication System

 This project implements a LoRa communication system using the RH_RF95 library for long-range communication.
 The system consists of a master device and a node device, where the master can send commands to the node to retrieve sensor data or control devices.

-## Features
+## ✨ Features

-- **LoRa Communication**: Utilizes the RH_RF95 library for reliable long-range communication.
+- **📡 LoRa Communication**: Utilizes the RH_RF95 library for reliable long-range communication.
-- **Sensor Data Retrieval**: The node reads temperature and humidity data using a DHT11 sensor and sends it to the master upon request.
+- **🌡️ Sensor Data Retrieval**: The node reads temperature and humidity data using a DHT11 sensor and sends it to the master upon request.
-- **Device Control**: The master can send commands to activate a buzzer or a relay on the node.
+- **🔔 Device Control**: The master can send commands to activate a buzzer or a relay on the node.

-## Components
+## 🔧 Components

 ### Master Device